unknowtherwise67/Unified-Android-Tweaker/README.md

 - Open-Source complilance.

 # System-Thermal-Mods
-- System Thermal Modification root module, force OS system to kernel-based thermal and power management system instead.
+- System Thermal Modification root module: force System to use OS Kernel-Based Thermal Managements System while maintain device hardware safety.
-- Note that it may not work on some device with Android Custom ROM, MEDIATEK or other similar platforms of devices/hardwares.
+- Note that it may not work on some devices, and those with Android Custom ROM, MEDIATEK or other similar platforms of devices/hardwares.

 ## REQUIREMENTS/COMPATIBILITY
 - Android 7 and/or Above.